bekk/bekk-christmas/post/elm/the-builder-pattern.md

 ## Conclusion

-In this article I have hopefully shown that builder pattern is a nice way to handle optional arguments in Elm.
+In this article I have hopefully shown that the builder pattern is a nice way to handle optional arguments in Elm.
 Whether using the builder pattern is right for you in your app depends on the size and complexity of your code base.
 But if you find yourself adding a lot of helper functions for different variations of view elements, I hope you will give it a try.
 I have at least enjoyed working with it a lot.